Adastra

 FABCBD has CBD dog treats

-We are looking at some very impressive revenue growth rates, especially with the vertically integrated apriums, US MSOs including Trulieve, Curaleaf, Green Thumb, and Canada based High Tide.
+We are looking at some very impressive revenue growth rates, especially with the vertically integrated apriums, US MSOs including Curaleaf, Green Thumb, Trulieve, and Canada based SNDL and High Tide.
 The analysis is impacted by the growth starting at a point in time, being the start of the decade (Q1 2020).
 But, reviewing the quarterly numbers does highlight the performance and trends, and is a metric that is worthy of inclusion in any stock ranking methodology.
 The notes provide more details, including clarification on the color coding.

 A point to note is that there were instances where the quarterly numbers were inconsistent in the news releases, especially when a company restated some numbers in future quarters.
 I have done my best to use the most accurate and recently available quarterly revenue numbers.
 But the numbers do serve the purpose of presenting the big picture on a balanced ranking on Cannabis stocks.